grking8/homepage/_posts/2020-03-01-pushing-docker-images-from-circleci-to-ecr-using-iam-roles.md

 Same as in the [previous post](https://guyrking.com/2020/02/29/pushing-docker-images-from-ec2-to-ecr-using-iam-roles.html) except:

-- Replace our EC2 instance with a server that spins up as during a CircleCI build
+- Replace our EC2 instance with a server that spins up during a CircleCI build
 - In our `containerise` role, change the trusted entity from an EC2 instance to an IAM user
 - The IAM user has no permissions, but has programmatic access
 - Get the IAM user to assume the `containerise` role via the